Unionism in Wales: History

+Devolution

-In the early 1990s, Labour became committed to devolution to both Scotland and Wales, and in 1997 it was elected with a mandate to hold referendums on a Scottish Parliament and a Welsh Assembly.
+The UK is administered as a unitary state, but in the early 1990s, Labour became committed to devolution for both Scotland and Wales, and in 1997 it was elected with a mandate to hold referendums on a Scottish Parliament and a Welsh Assembly.
 The proposed assembly won a narrow majority in the 1997 referendum.
 The political climate was very different from that of 1979, with a new generation of Welsh MPs in Westminster and a broad consensus on the previously divisive issue of the Welsh language.
 In 1997, a second referendum, following the 1979 referendum, on devolution, saw the Welsh electorate vote narrowly in favour of establishing a National Assembly for Wales by 50.3 per cent, on a 50.2 per cent turnout.
 In 2011 a referendum was held to determine whether Wales should be devolved further powers.
 The Welsh electorate voted in favour of further powers by 63.5% to 36.5%.

-Arguments for unionism

-Reasons for continuing the union can be summarised as follows: